trane-project/trane-music/courses/minor_pentatonic_scale/lesson_B_flat/exercise_4/front.md

-What note is degree number 4 of the B♭ minor pentatonic scale?
+What note is degree number 4 of the B♭ Minor Pentatonic scale?